cmihail/hyprland-plugins/workspace-overview/README.md

 # Workspace Overview Plugin

 A Hyprland plugin that provides a visual workspace overview similar to GNOME's Activities view.
 Shows workspace previews in a split-screen layout: 4 surrounding workspaces on the left (1/3 of screen), and the current workspace on the right (2/3 of screen).
-Exit the overview with a mouse click.
+Click on any workspace to switch to it.

 ## Features